karatelabs/karate/README.md

 And match response == read('expected-response-payload.json')
 ```

 The rarely used `file:` prefix is also supported.
 You could use it for 'hard-coded' absolute paths in dev mode, but is obviously not recommended for CI test-suites.
-A good example of where you may need this is if you programmatically write a file to the `target` folder, and then you can read it ike this:
+A good example of where you may need this is if you programmatically write a file to the `target` folder, and then you can read it like this:

 ```cucumber
 * def payload = read('file:target/large.xml')